 - Active Member of Voces de la Frontera, a statewide immigrant rights organization and workers center, where he participated in a sit-in protest that shut down an ICE facility in downtown Milwaukee in August of 2019.

-As an elected member of the Milwaukee School Board of Directors, Alex will continue our fight for high-quality public schools, workers rights, a just economy and a sustainable environment.
+As an elected member of the Milwaukee School Board of Directors, Alex will continue to fight for high-quality public schools and a just society.
+Check out his Platform for MPS here.
 His track record shows that he’s an effective leader who will fight alongside social movements for the transformative change that our students, education workers and community deserve.